-In addition to updating the METRO CONNECTS vision, we would develop a rolling six-year implementation program that would focus on internal coordination and collaboration with local jurisdictions to make sure we are on track to attain our vision.
+In addition to updating the METRO CONNECTS vision, we would develop a rolling six-to-eight year Implementation Development Program that would focus on internal coordination and collaboration with local jurisdictions to make sure we are on track to attain our vision.
 This program is intended to better prepare us to support the existing legislative processes for service changes and capital investments.

-The implementation program would set us on a course to know what is coming up and to better communicate what will be in upcoming biennial (two-year) budgets, helping us further define the resources needed.
+The Implementation Development Program would set us on a course to know what is coming up and to better communicate what will be in upcoming biennial (two-year) budgets, helping us further define the resources needed.

 The program would also help Metro align transit service expansion with changes in local community development and plans, keeping our service relevant in the places where people want to use public transportation.
-The next page has more information about the implementation program.
+The next page has more information about the Implementation Development Program.